Toroidal transformers - best choice for your audio application

 Low Noise Level

 The most important cause of mechanical noise during transformer operation is the so-called magnetostriction phenomenon.
 This phenomenon consists of deformations (vibrations) of ferromagnetic materials under the influence of an alternating magnetic field.
 This undesirable phenomenon can be significantly reduced by using toroidal cores in transformer design: Windings tightly wrapped, no air gap and the use of modern impregnants makes it possible to obtain even eight times lower loise level, when working under load.
+While one shouldn't perceive noise from our Audio Grade transformers, our Premium Audio Grade transformers are designed to guarantee absolute noise-free operation due to their construction.

 Low magnetic field emission